finos/common-domain-model/docs/contribution.md

 -   *Why* specifies the benefit, i.e. what makes this feature important for the user

-Since a story is from the user\'s perspective, it must be written in plain language, or at least in language that is intelligible by that user.
+Since a story is from the user's perspective, it must be written in plain language, or at least in language that is intelligible by that user.
 It must be free of technical jargon that only the developer of that feature may understand, so that it can be communicated to the user.